CI-Dominik/pp5-hack-collect/README.md

 * Used for code editing.

 ## Special thanks
-* A special thank you to my mentor Gareth McGirr who helped me along my journey and also to my best friend Frederic, who provided me with helpful insights and assisted me with many testing scenarios.
+* A special thank you to my mentor Gareth McGirr who helped me along my journey, and also to my best friend Frederic, who provided me with helpful insights and assisted me with many testing scenarios.